Anonymous3017/recipe-sharing-backend/README.md

     npm start
     ```

-2. The server should be running on `http://localhost:5000` (or the port specified in your configuration).
+2. The server should run on `http://localhost:3030` (or the port specified in your configuration).

 ### Environment Variables